How To Use Body Scrub

 Hyperpigmentation

-Hyperpigmentation might worsen with exfoliation especially if you have a dry skin.
-If you must use a body scrub, visit your dermatologist to recommend a coconut oil scrub, or maybe a sugar scrub to help make your skin brighter.
+Hyperpigmentation might worsen with exfoliation, especially with dry skin.
+If you must use a body scrub, visit your dermatologist to recommend a coconut oil scrub or maybe a sugar scrub to help make your skin brighter.

 Sensitive Skin

-If you have a sensitive skin, you'll most likely use a gentle, non abrasive scrub.
+If you have sensitive skin, it's best to use a gentle, non-abrasive scrub.
 You can choose an oil base scrub for exfoliation.

 Oily Skin

-If you have an oily skin, using a lavender or coconut oil based scrub might not be the best for you.
-So, you can try out brown sugar scrub, but make sure to test it out on a small patch of your skin first.
+If you have oily skin, using a lavender or coconut oil-based scrub might not be the best for you.
+So, you can try out brown sugar scrub, but ensure to test it on a small patch of skin first.

 Conclusion